Step-by-Step Guide | October 17, 2022

 Electric school buses can be a valuable tool for engaging with students and teachers, as well as the broader community.

-You could consider opportunities to develop Science, Technology, Engineering, the Arts and Mathematics (STEAM) curricula that involve electric school buses for students at your school.
+You could consider opportunities to develop Science, Technology, Engineering, the Arts and Mathematics (STEAM) curricula that involve electric school buses for students at your school to make the most of the transition by giving students a hands-on learning experience.
 You could also look for opportunities to partner with workforce development programs or community colleges to help build a future pipeline of EV technicians.

 Finally, you should communicate your results and experience with elected officials, local advocates, the press and with other school district peers who are looking to go electric.
 This can increase visibility of the benefits of electric vehicles and build support for future electric school bus deployments and for fleet electrification projects in neighboring districts and municipalities.